madafue/wandering-trader-tests/README.md

 Ever wanted to summon a wandering trader just like the vanilla game, llamas and all?

-..Probably not, let's be honest, but you can do it with this mod!
+Probably not, let's be honest, but you can do it with this mod!

 ## __Commands__